stormpath/express-stormpath/docs/source/register.rst

 Create the Registration Form
 ===================

+We want our users to sign up for our service, so we need to provide a Registration form.
+The Stormpath Angular SDK provides a pre-built registration form, we're going to show you how to use it.
+When a user submits this form, it will create a new account for them in the Stormpath Directory that is associated with the Stormpath Application that you created in the :ref:`create_tenant` section

 Generate the /register route
 --------------------------------

-When you want to create a new view in an Angular application, there are a handful of files that you have to make.
+When you want to create a new route and view in an Angular application, there are a handful of files that you have to make.
 Thankfully the generator is going to help us with this.